Lino Ventura, Tino Carraro, Marcel Bozzuffi, Paolo Bonacelli,

-Rosi calls Illustrious Corpses “a trip through the monsters and monstrosities of power.”
-A detective thriller cast in the mold of a political exposé or vice-versa, it is the story of a mysterious killer (or killers) whose victims are judges, public prosecutors, and magistrates.
-The dogged, Marlowe-like detective who follows this morbid trail uncovers a nest of corruption at every cultural and political turn: every witness, indeed every institution in Italian society, has a stake in the collapse of the judiciary.
+Rosi called Illustrious Corpses “a trip through the monsters and monstrosities of power.”
+A detective thriller cast in the mold of a political exposé, or vice versa, this is the story of a mysterious killer (or killers) whose victims are judges, public prosecutors, and magistrates.
+The dogged detective who follows this morbid trail uncovers a nest of corruption at every cultural and political turn: every witness—indeed, every institution in Italian society—has a stake in the collapse of the judiciary.
 Rosi’s most despairing comment on absolute power and corruption is also his most stylistically distinguished.
-From the famous opening sequence in which the mummified magistrates sit upright in the catacombs, “Rosi shows such a majestic, ominous spatial sense in this movie that at times it seems to be an architectural fantasy about a country of the dead."
-(Pauline Kael) Lino Ventura as the melancholy detective is joined by a star cast including Fernando Rey and Max von Sydow.
-Repeated Saturday, April 12.
+From the famous opening sequence, in which the mummified elders stand upright in the catacombs, “Rosi shows such a majestic, ominous spatial sense in this movie that at times it seems to be an architectural fantasy about a country of the dead” (Pauline Kael).
+Lino Ventura as the melancholy detective is joined by an all-star cast, including Fernando Rey and Max von Sydow.